katharineegan/ocean_exploration_data_tutorial/README.md

 #### R Packages
 In R, the fundamental unit of shareable code is the **package** (or library).
-A package bundles together code, data, docuemntation, and tests, and is easy to share with others.
+A package bundles together code, data, documentation, and tests, and is easy to share with others.
 As of June 2019, there were over 14,000 packages available on the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/), which is the public clearinghouse for R packages.
 To install a package in R use this code ```install.packages("package_name")```.

 #### Common file types associated with R
 * **.r**: An R script